Diode Clippers – An overview of Clipping Circuits

 In a positive clipper, the positive half cycles of the input voltage will be removed.
 The circuit arrangements for a positive clipper are illustrated in the figure given below.

 As shown in the figure, the diode is kept in series with the load.
 During the positive half cycle of the input waveform, the diode ‘D’ is reverse biased, which maintains the output voltage at 0 Volts.
-Thus causes the positive half cycle to be clipped off.
+This causes the positive half cycle to be clipped off.
 During the negative half cycle of the input, the diode is forward biased and so the negative half cycle appears across the output.

 In Figure (b), the diode is kept in parallel with the load.
 This is the diagram of a positive shunt clipper circuit.
 During the positive half cycle, the diode ‘D’ is forward biased and the diode acts as a closed switch.
 This causes the diode to conduct heavily.
 This causes the voltage drop across the diode or across the load resistance RL to be zero.
 Thus output voltage during the positive half cycles is zero, as shown in the output waveform.
 During the negative half cycles of the input signal voltage, the diode D is reverse biased and behaves as an open switch.
-Consequently the entire input voltage appears across the diode or across the load resistance RL if R is much smaller than RL
+Consequently, the entire input voltage appears across the diode or across the load resistance RL if R is much smaller than RL

 Actually the circuit behaves as a voltage divider with an output voltage of [RL / R+ RL] Vmax = -Vmax when RL >> R